aws-observability/aws-otel-python-instrumentation/README.md

 > `AWS_AGENTIC_INSTRUMENTATION=disabled` to disable all of the above
 > instrumentations if you are using another instrumentation source and automatic
 > detection does not work.
 If another third-party instrumentation is installed,
+> you should uninstall it or otherwise resolve any dependency conflicts before
+> using the above instrumentations.
+You may set
-> you may set `AWS_AGENTIC_INSTRUMENTATION=enabled` to force the above
+> `AWS_AGENTIC_INSTRUMENTATION=enabled` to force the above instrumentations to
-> instrumentations to load.
-We recommend that you do not use this setting because
+> load.
+We recommend that you do not use this setting because both
-> both instrumentations may run and produce duplicate or inconsistent telemetry.
+> instrumentations may run and produce duplicate or inconsistent telemetry.

 ## Support